axelerant/blt-full-stack-automated-tests/SetUp_README.md

 2. Ensure that your computer meets the minimum installation requirements by referring [this](https://docs.acquia.com/blt/install/).

-3. Please install [Vagrant](https://www.vagrantup.com/downloads) and [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) softwares by referring this [Drupal VM](https://github.com/geerlingguy/drupal-vm) to build the drupal site in Virtual Machine. **Note: Drupal VM recommends latest versions of these: Vagrant 2.2.x, VirtualBox 6.1.x, Python >=3.8**.
+3. Please install [Vagrant](https://www.vagrantup.com/downloads) and [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) by referring this [Drupal VM](https://github.com/geerlingguy/drupal-vm) to build the drupal site in Virtual Machine. **Note: Drupal VM recommends the latest versions of these: Vagrant 2.2.x, VirtualBox 6.1.x, Python >=3.8**.
 Please manage your current default python version(i.e, ```python --version```) by referring [this](https://stackoverflow.com/a/54570220)

-4. Recommend to try the following BLT set-up from the root directory(ex:'/Users/yourname/') where you have full permissions to install the softwares/dependencies.
+4. Recommend trying the following BLT set-up from the root directory(ex:'/Users/yourname/') where you have full permissions to install all the required dependencies.

 5. Fork/Clone this project repository and follow the set-up instructions below